jcasts/sunshine/README.txt

 Installing sunshine:

-  gem install sunshine
+  $ gem install sunshine

+Call sunshine to create the config file:

+  $ sunshine

+  Missing config file was created for you: /Users/jsmith/.sunshine

+  ---
+  web_directory: /var/www
+  max_deploy_versions: 5
+  auto_dependencies: true
+  level: info
+  auto: false
+  remote_checkouts: false
+  deploy_env: :development

 You can either use sunshine by requiring the gem in your script, such as in a rakefile (which is more common):

-  rake sunshine:deploy
+  $ rake sunshine:deploy

 Or you can also call built-in sunshine commands:

-  sunshine run my_deploy.rb -e qa
+  $ sunshine run my_deploy.rb -e qa

 == Rake Deploy Tasks in 5 Minutes